 Solutions for the 21st Century

-The center will develop new catalysts, new catalytic reactions and new catalytic technologies that are crucial to meet the challenges of the 21st century's societies.
+KCC focuses on developing new catalysts, new catalytic reactions and new catalytic technologies that are crucial for meeting the challenges of the 21st century's societies.

 Interdisciplinary Approach to Catalysis